azolfagharj/parspackCERT/README.md

 ## Advanced Usage

-For power users and deeper control—wildcards, multiple domains, dry run, and more:
+For advanced users and deeper control—wildcards, multiple domains, dry run, and more:

 ### Syntax